jasonatoledo/Machine_Learning_Credit_Risk_Analysis/README.md

 The results for the 6 tests were varied as I went through each one.
 To describe the results further:

-- Naive Random Oversampling:
+- Naive Random Oversampling: Accuracy Score: 0.64  Pre: 0.01    Rec: 0.72

-- SMOTE Oversample:
+- SMOTE Oversample: Accuracy Score: 0.65  Pre: 0.01    Rec: 0.61

-- Undersampling Cluster Centroids:
+- Undersampling Cluster Centroids: Accuracy Score: 0.54  Pre: 0.01   Rec: 0.67

-- Combination Over/Under SMOTEEN:
+- Combination Over/Under SMOTEEN: Accuracy Score: 0.64  Pre: 0.01    Rec: 0.72

-- Balanced Random Forest Classifier:
+- Balanced Random Forest Classifier: Accuracy Score: 0.69  Pre: 0.88    Rec: 0.38

-- Easy Ensemble Adaboost Classifier:
+- Easy Ensemble Adaboost Classifier: Accuracy Score: 0.64  Pre: .33    Rec: 0.01

 ## Summary

 It was very interesting to use the different models with the dataset and see the results.
-If I had to choose a model as the best choice, I would go with the balanced random forest model as it had the best precision and recall for true positives.
-SMOTE would be the 2nd choice but to be honest, I would probably need to do a lot more tuning or try other models to make a better informed choice.
+If I had to choose a model as the best choice, I would go with the Naive Random Oversampling model as it had the best recall for predicting high risk accounts.
+SMOTEEN would be the 2nd choice as it produced similar results but to be honest, I would probably need to do a lot more tuning or try other models to make a better informed choice.
+I couldn't make a solid recommendation at this point in time based off what I've seen and would like to try more modeling.